 Kabul houses are chic

 If there’s one thing I love about Kabul besides shopping of course, it would be the different structured houses across the city.
-There’s a specific design to the houses, unlike any I’ve seen in the world, not that I’ve been everywhere (just referencing from the internet).
-I guess it’s got a very Afghan touch to it, if that’s a good way to put it.
+There’s a specific design to the houses, unlike any I’ve seen in the world, not to say that I’ve been everywhere (just referencing from the internet).
+I guess it’s got a very Afghan touch to it, if that’ makes sense.
 Each house comes in different colour and size, and it looks the bomb dot com!!
 Well at least in my eyes.
 And why I say that is because Afghanistan is naturally very brown, unless you live in the countryside, then yeh expect some good greenery landscape.
 So the colourful houses makes the city look somewhat bright and fancy, like the ones you’d expect to see in Italy.
 You know what I mean.
 Oh wait, I almost forgot to mention how bloody beautiful the night view is in Kabul, especially if you live up in the mountain areas or own a four-story house with a rooftop.
 I kind of shouldn’t even say the last part, because all the houses come with a rooftop.
 But no seriously hands down, you have to witness the night view, I promise you won’t be disappointed.

 ⏤ Unclear clip of Kabul’s night view | enjoy some desi music there ⏤